erpframework/dynamicWidget/README.md

-dynamicWidget
+Dynamic Widget
 =============

-Dynamic widget loading for  JQuery UI
+Dynamic Widget is a plugin for JQuery UI that automates lazy loading JS and CSS for your JQuery UI widgets without the need to worry about includes.

 ## install